2018ik/2018ik.github.io/_wiki/holy_anointing_oil.markdown

 ## Purpose

-The compound ointment in in the Old Testament was for sanctifying the tabernacle and priests, things and persons related to the worship of God (Exo.
+The compound ointment in the OT was for sanctifying the tabernacle and priests, things and persons related to the worship of God (Exo.
 30:26-30).
+When something is anointed, that things is considered to be under God's possession.
+Saul and David were anointed by Samuel with this oil to prove their kingship.
 Furthermore, it says that the anointing oil will be "throughout your generations" indicating that it is eternal (Exo.
 30:31) and that it should not be poured on the flesh of man (Exo.
 30:32).

 Today, the compound Spirit as the reality of this ointment anoints the believers of Christ to sanctify them in their organic salvation.
 To be anointed with the Spirit is to receive a coat of divine paint.
 This is a permanent imparting of Christ to man which lasts eternally, and can only be enjoyed by the new creation.
 The old creation, the flesh, cannot receive the anointing of the compound Spirit.